dotjulia/d3ctf_shorter_writeup/README.md

 At this point I found **ProGuard** which could obfuscate and shrink jars for deployment on embedded devices.
 I gave it a try and gound out that their `shrink` option wouldn't reduce the size of the classes but their `obfuscate` option would.
 Unfortunately, obfuscating the whole jar wasn't an option as library class names would be changed and that wouldn't work on the not obfuscated challenge server.

 Not knowing what to do next I took a look at the bytecode again and stumbled upon something interesting.
-One of the first strings in the `.class` file was `LocalVariableTable` which suggested some kind of debug information.
+One of the first strings in the `.class` file was `LineNumberTable` which suggested some kind of debug information.

 ![smaller foo](img/smaller_foo.png)